charlesreid1/charlesreid1.github.io/pelican/content/python-context-managers.md

-stdout before or after the dag is generated, since anything printed out by the program to stdout will be redirected to the final dot file along with all the graphviz dot output.
+stdout before or after the dag is generated, since anything printed out by the program to stdout will be redirected to the final dot file along with all the Graphviz dot output.

-So how to avoid the extra steps on the command line, while also improving the flexibility in printing to stdout (i.e., only capturing snakemake's output to a file)?
+So how to avoid the extra steps on the command line, while also improving the flexibility in printing to stdout (i.e., only capturing Snakemake's output to a file)?

-Can we add two flags like `--dagfile` and `--dagpng` that would, respectively, save the task graph directly into a .dot file, or render the dot output from snakemake directly into a png using dot?
+Can we add two flags like `--dagfile` and `--dagpng` that would, respectively, save the task graph directly into a .dot file, or render the dot output from Snakemake directly into a png using dot?

 We [implemented precisely this functionality](https://github.com/dib-lab/eelpond/pull/73) in dib-lab/eelpond PR \#73.
 To do this,